-Many districts are positioning tutoring as a key investment in their COVID-relief plans to combat learning loss—and for good reason.
-Research shows that effective tutoring programs, when done well, have a high ROI and can move the needle quickly on student outcomes.
+Many school districts are positioning high-dosage tutoring as a key investment in their COVID-relief plans to combat learning loss—and for good reason.
+Research shows that effective tutoring programs have a high ROI and can move the needle quickly on student outcomes.

 Our downloadable guide offers district leaders guidance for investing remaining ESSER funds in sustainable tutoring programs.
 The guide includes concrete examples of successful staffing and scheduling models and explores strategies for implementing successful programs.

 What Is High-Dosage Tutoring?